Car Hire Thailand - Best Car Hire Prices

 The best beaches in the area are perhaps Samila and Son Awn, where the white sand is backed by eating and drinking options.
 With your own auto you can visit both coastal and inland attractions near to Hat Yai in comfort, with the city’s roads offering a smooth, well-signed ride.

 Samila and Son Awon Beaches pluse Ton Nga Waterfall

 less than an hour’s drive from Hat Yai are these two Gulf coast beaches where relaxation is the order of the day.
 Kick back in the sand with fresh seafood or a traditional Thai massage before taking a slow drive back to the city in air-conditioned comfort.

 30kms to the west is this mighty waterfall, which makes for a great day trip.
 The seven-tiered waterfall in one place resembles an elephant’s tusks, with plenty of surrounding spots at which to picnic or trek.
 Use Google route planner to help you plan your trip or consider booking GPS as an optional extra .

 The Klonghae Floating Market can be found in Khlong Hae in Hat Yai.
 Here, the vendors pack their wares onto small boats and jostle with each other to gain the attention, and hopefully the business of potential buyers alongside the canals.
 There are a large number of vendors that sell a variety of local Thai food and snacks.
 The market has a campaign for the environment where sellers will use coconut shells, bamboo tubes, and clay pots instead of using plastic bags or foam boxes for packaging theirs goods.

 Samila and Son On Beaches

 Laem Son On Beach is situated to the northwest of Laem Samila.
 It is naturally shaded by pine trees that line both sides of the road that leads to the beach.
-Here, at the end of the peninsula one can see the statue of Prince Chumphon Khet Udomsak, the 28th son of King Rama V, and the founder of The Royal Thai Navy.
+Here, at the end of the peninsula one can see the statue of Prince Chumphon Khet Udomsak, the 28th son of King Rama V. Rama V was also the founder of The Royal Thai Navy.
 The locals will confirm that the best view of Ko Nu and Songkhla Lake can be had from here.